-So this is the context, this is the daily life.
-This is a guy who’s relatively impulsive, relatively reckless and as he’s choosing to try to be with whomever he wants, he’s hurting a lot of people.
+So this is the context, this is the daily life is this is a guy who’s relatively impulsive, relatively reckless and as he’s choosing to try to be with whomever he wants, he’s hurting a lot of people.
 Now what do biographers normally do?
 They say, well, they look at a letter like this one in which Ilse is desperately confessing what’s going on.
-She says, well, “the other night this thing happened in which suddenly a question that was brought up in jest whether Einstein wanted to marry me or mom but suddenly it was a topic of great deliberation that had to be analyzed in great detail.
-And Einstein said, he’s willing to marry either one of us.”
-So a biographer looks at that letter and what they they’re prone to say, what they actually say in writing, some of them, is well, “this is probably a half-true fantasy written by a young woman as a ploy to manipulate someone, a psychological game she’s playing.”
+She says, well, the other night this thing happen in which suddenly a question that was brought up in jest whether Einstein wanted to marry me or mom suddenly it was a topic of great deliberation that had to be analyzed in great detail.
+And Einstein said, he’s willing to marry either one of us.
+So a biographer looks at that letter and what they they’re prone to say what they actually say in writing some of them as well, “this is probably a half true fantasy written by a young woman as a ploy to manipulate someone a psychological game she’s playing.”
 Look, this is phenomenal.
 This is the good stuff.
-So the format for novels, you’ve got to take that stuff, which is the interesting stuff, you’ve got to run with it after all, you know, we’ve got to believe some of these sources.
+So the format for novels, you got to take that stuff, which is the interesting stuff, you got to run with it after all, you know, we got to relieve some of these sources.

 Right.
 And so when you’re looking when you’re constructing this novel and you’re talking about you have on one side this this fixation, you know, this kind of impulsive nature with some of his personal relationships.
 And then you have what you’ve seen in biographers, this lauding of his science and everything being subscribed to him, what are you seeing is the importance of his contributions to science?
 And what does he think about his science?